-The season is from August 1 to September 20.
+From August 1 to September 20.
 Optimal hunting period is from August 1 to September 10.

-Snow sheep hunting:
+Snow Sheep hunting:

 The camps are modern windproof tents.
 They are usually equipped with stoves and cots.
 There is one separate large tent for dining and one for shower in most camps.
 The camps are located in mountain valleys at 2,500-3,000 feet.
 Every camp has a cook.
-You will find very good Russian style food and quality service.
+You will find a good Russian style food and quality service.
 Spike camps are small tents; packed lunch is provided.
 Be prepared for rather ascetic conditions.